I’m an Introvert, and This Is How I Enjoyed Marrakech

 If your budget allows, paying more for a calm, beautiful riad is one of the best introvert investments you can make in Marrakech.

-Experience Marrakech from Above, Not Inside the Chaos
+Experience Jemaa EL-fnaa from Above, Not Inside the Chaos

 You don’t have to stand in the middle of Jemaa el‑Fnaa to “really” see Marrakech.